infernodragon456/Computer_Graphics_Assignments/README.md

    - Quit game

 ## Objective
 Collect all three keys and reach the right bank to win the game.
-Avoid falling into the water and use the platforms strategically to reach your goal.
+Avoid falling into the water and enemies while using the platforms strategically to reach your goal.

 ## Tips
 - Use platforms as safe zones
 - Time your jumps carefully
+- Watch enemy movement patterns
 - Save frequently in challenging sections
 - Watch platform movement patterns
 - Collect keys in a strategic order
+- Keep track of your health when near enemies